-Retirement contributions cease during any leave period.
+Retirement contributions cease during any unpaid leave period.

 Annual leave, sick leave, and other accrual-based benefits will cease accruing after 30 continuous days of leave not being paid directly by us.
-So, for instance, unpaid leave time, or leave periods that are being paid by third-parties (such as work comp or short-term disability) will result in the cessation of accruals after 30 days of leave.
+So, for instance, unpaid leave time, or leave periods that are being paid by third parties (such as worker's comp) will result in the cessation of accruals after 30 days of unpaid leave.
 However, absences during which annual leave or sick leave is being used, or that are paid by us (such as jury duty), will not result in accrual discontinuation.
-Similarly, holiday pay will not be provided during any leave periods not being paid by us.
+Similarly, holiday pay will not be provided during any unpaid leave periods.